 When restricting visibility and access to content across the platform there are a few things to know.

-- Access Permissions control what users can see and their abilities on the website.
+- Access Permissions control what users can view and their abilities on the website.

-- User Groups and Folders control what specific Screens and content users on the website and app.
+- User Groups and Folders control what specific screens and content users on the website and app can view.

-- Formula filters control what the user sees within a specific Screen on the app.
+- Formula filters control what the user can view within a specific screen on the app.

-Access areas control the website areas/features that the user is permitted to see.
+Access areas control the website areas/features that users are permitted to see.
 You can give users limited access to parts of the secure website.
 This is done via the Access Permissions section found on the 'edit user' page.
-Click on Organization & Users from the navigation menu on the left side, then click Users & Groups from the drop down.
-Hoover over the user you want and click 'edit user".
+Click on Organization & Users from the navigation menu, then click Users & Groups from the drop down.
+Hover over the user you want and click 'edit user".
 You will then choose the access level and specific areas that the user will be permitted.

 - Read Only access allows users the ability to view.

-- Read/Write access allows the user to modify content and have access to most functions.
+- Read/Write access allows users to modify content and have access to most functions.

-Simply unselect the areas you want to keep the user out of, i.e. unselect the App Builder area to remove that option from their navigation menus.
+Simply unselect the areas you want to keep the user out of, e.g. unselect the App Builder area to remove that option from their navigation menus.